AIdrifter/note_shell/notebook/english/TheGapINC_WearYourPassion.md

 - pride oneslef : to fell satisfaction in a quality or skill one has

 ## from course
-I don't agree your `tenet` <=> `philosophy idea`
+- I don't agree your `tenet` <=> `philosophy idea`
-The tenet of my company is that customer always comew first some companies drive clothing or food and collect to peoele who needed for charity never mind
+- The tenet of my company is that customer always comew first
+- some companies drive clothing or food and collect to peoele who needed for charity
+- never mind
-Deliver: give result
+- Deliver: give result
+- and foremost in customer's mind
+- vocal
+- fortune
-and foremost in customer's mind vocal fortune status quo : situation in this moment now.
+- status quo : situation in this moment now.
-Prioiruty are set and goals are met(meet past)
+- Prioiruty are set and goals are met(meet past)

+## Question
+Should a business

 ## other
 consum your mind